retaildevcrews/ngsa/spikes/data/app-typescript/README.md

 ```

-Stop helium by typing Ctrl-C or the stop button if run via F5
+Stop the app by typing Ctrl-C or the stop button if run via F5

 ### Deep Testing